Overcoming the Fear of Falling With Osteoporosis

 As needed as the previous steps are, there is nothing that can compete with the benefit of going and doing.
 Leaving your house and changing your environment changes the way you see yourself and the world.
 Going and doing maintains and further expands your comfort zone.
 Each time your world will feel a bit bigger and more fruitful.
 This provides more encouragement to continue the process and continue the cycle.
 You can gain the momentum to do whatever you desire.

-You May Also Like:Marlene’s Osteoporosis Journey
+You May Also Like:Keeping Your Spine Safe With Osteoporosis

 Related Search Topics (Ads):